-Effects of top tax rates on growth.
-To distinguish between the supply side vs. the bargaining scenario, we examine the links between top tax rates and economic growth using real GDP per capita (deflated using the GDP deflator and expressed in 2010 US dollars using Purchasing Power Parity as of 2010).
+Effects of Top Tax Rates on Growth.- To distinguish between the supply side versus the bargaining scenario, we examine the links between top tax rates and economic growth using real GDP per capita (deflated using the GDP deflator and expressed in 2010 US dollars using Purchasing Power Parity as of 2010).
 We have complete series of GDP per capita and top tax rates from 1960 to 2010 for all 18 OECD countries.

-Figure 4 plots the annual real GDP per capita growth from 1960-4 to 2006-10 against the change in the top marginal tax rate for all 18 countries.
-Panel A plots the raw growth rate while Panel B controls for initial GDP per capita as of 1960 (since most growth theories would suggest that poorer countries tend to grow faster as they catch up with richer ones).40 Under the supply-side scenario, a cut in top rates translates into additional economic activity among upper incomes, hence higher top income shares but also higher economic growth.
-In contrast, under the bargaining scenario, a cut in top tax rates generates a "trickle-up" transfer from lower to upper incomes with an increase in top income shares but no additional economic activity.
+Figure 4 plots the annual real GDP per capita growth from 1960-1964 to 2006-2010 against the change in the top marginal tax rate for all 18 countries.
+Panel A plots the raw growth rate while panel B controls for initial GDP per capita as of 1960 (since most growth theories would suggest that poorer countries tend to grow faster as they catch up with richer ones).40 Under the supply-side scenario, a cut in top rates translates into additional economic activity among upper incomes, hence higher top income shares but also higher economic growth.
+In contrast, under the bargaining scenario, a cut in top tax rates generates a "trickle-up" transfer from